Best Activities in Channel Islands N.P.

 Camping.
 The island has a small, primitive campground (no water).
 Reservations are required.

-- Channel Islands Kayak Center
+- Channel Islands Kayak Center [rents kayaks to be

 - Channel Islands Outfitters